OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-10.md

 ## Mark 10:45

-For even the Son of Man did not come to be served, but to serve, and to give His life as a ransom for many.”
+For even the Son of Man came not to be served, but to serve, and to offer His life as a ransom for many.”

 ---